 The AOA Azimuth Accuracy subfield contains the AOA Azimuth result’s / estimated accuracy in degree/4 resolution.

 The AOA Elevation Accuracy subfield contains the AOA Elevation result’s estimated accuracy in degree/4 resolution.

+If the frame containing the Direction Measurement Result element follows an ISTA PPDU that enabled AOD by containing TRN-T subfields, the Best AWV ID field contains the index of the TRN-T subfield that was received with the highest SNR.
+If the ISTA PPDU than enabled AOD contained EDMG TRN-T subfields, the AWV ID field contains the AWV ID (See 30.9.2.2.5) of the TRN subfields that were received with the highest SNR.

 Discussion 2